 - 1 cup heavy cream (for whipping)

-- 2 tbsp powdered sugar (for sweetening cream)
+- 2 tablespoon powdered sugar (for sweetening cream)

 Prepare Strawberries